bbcawodu/careadvisors-backend/docs/API_Version_2/Providers_Plan_Network_API/Provider_Location_Backend_API.md

         - Must contain database ids for valid Healthcare Plan entries
     - All key value pairs in the JSON Body correspond to updated fields of the entry for specified "Database ID"

-- Updating a ProviderLocation database entry - Deleting an accepted plan.
+- Updating a ProviderLocation database entry - Removing an accepted plan.
-    - To update a ProviderLocation database entry, the value for "Database Action" in the JSON Body must equal "Modify Provider Location - delete_accepted_plans".
+    - To update a ProviderLocation database entry, the value for "Database Action" in the JSON Body must equal "Modify Provider Location - remove_accepted_plans".
     - All other fields must be filled.
     - accepted_plans list information
         - Must contain database ids for valid Healthcare Plan entries